 Additional Information and Resources

 You can play a role in our democracy by being a poll worker!
-Due to the pandemic, many precincts anticipate a shortage of election workers, so the need is especially great for 2020.
 The qualifications for poll workers vary by state and jurisdiction, so you will need to reach out to the county you would like to work in; learn more about your county requirements here.

 For Cuyahoga County (CWRU's location), a poll worker must be registered to vote in Cuyahoga County.
 However, there are some roles that do not require a registered voter and you can inquire about those by calling the Cuyahoga County Board of Elections at 216-443-VOTE (8683).

-*CWRU student poll workers should follow all jurisdiction safety measures, including wearing a mask and socially distancing during their poll worker duties, check CWRU’s website (https://case.edu/covid19) for the most recent updates.
+*CWRU student poll workers must follow current CWRU safety guidelines for COVID-19 during their poll worker duties, check CWRU’s website (https://case.edu/covid19) for the most recent updates.
 They should communicate with the board and cancel their participation if they are feeling ill.

 The Center for Civic Engagement & Learning and Case Western Reserve University do not endorse any candidate or political party in connection with this or any other political campaign or election.
 Volunteer opportunities to engage in election activities will be posted as submitted by either party, and students can choose whether or not they wish to get involved.